descartes/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/establish-new-session.md

 {{< tabs/tab "ABP" >}}

-For ABP device, you need to completely delete it from V2, especially because this section assumes that you have not re-programmed it for a new **DevAddr**.
-Having this device registered in V2 and The Things Stack would introduce some serious conflicts.
+{{< warning >}} For ABP device, you need to completely delete it from V2, especially because this section assumes that you have not re-programmed it for a new **DevAddr**.
+Having this device registered in V2 and The Things Stack would introduce some serious conflicts. {{</ warning >}}

 {{< /tabs/tab >}}